j-be/AutoBim/README.md

   {% endif %}
 ```

-**Please note** that this macro does NOT take into account the probe offset (see [issue #25](https://github.com/j-be/AutoBim/issues/25)).
+**Please note** that this macro DOES take into account the probe offset.
+Probe points may still require adjusting if the offset position exceeds max travel.
-If you have an alternative version which does, feel free to open a PR, so that everybody can benefit.

 This macro will: